Materials-Consortia/OPTIMADE/optimade.rst

 - **Requirements/Conventions**:

   - **Support**: OPTIONAL support in implementations.
-  - Ranged_properties can be identified by the prefix "_ranged_".
+  - Ranged properties can be identified by the prefix "_ranged_".
 If it is a database specific field, the prefix of the database comes first.
   - If the part of the property name after the `_ranged_` prefix matches the name of a OPTIMADE field for the entry point, the values in the list of the :property:`values` MUST follow the rules of this property.
   - By default only the metadata SHOULD be returned (i.e. all the fields except :property:`values`).
-    The :property:`values` SHOULD only be returned when requested via the :query-param:`ranged property` as described under `Entry Listing URL Query Parameters`_.
+    The :property:`values` field SHOULD only be returned when requested via the :query-param:`ranged property` as described under `Entry Listing URL Query Parameters`_.

   - **Query**: Queries on the dictionary fields SHOULD be supported, with the exception of the values field for which querying is OPTIONAL.
   - **Keys**: